chalfel/statechart/README.md

 ## Feedback and Support

-If you have questions or suggestions, feel free to open an issue or contact [chalfel](https://github.com/chalfel).
+If you have questions or suggestions, feel free to open an issue or contact [yourusername](https://github.com/yourusername).

 ---

-This `README.md` should provide a clear understanding of the tool's purpose, usage, and contribution guidelines. 🚀
+This updated `README.md` provides detailed usage instructions, updated examples, and reflects the new functionality of scanning all `.go` files for `XStateMachine` interfaces. 🚀